bilalsaif7576/Wall-Ceiling-Segmentation-Deeplabv3-Model-/README.md

 License
+## License
-This project is licensed under the MIT License.
+This project is licensed under a [Proprietary License](LICENSE).
+Non-commercial use is permitted with attribution.
+Commercial use requires a paid license.
 Credits

 Author: Bilal Saif